dl011492/Deep-Learning-Dashboard/README.md

 datasets like: MNIST, Fashion MNIST, Kaggle cats and dogs and Oxford-IIIT pets.
 It is designed to easily display samples of selected datasets, select a specific neural network model (MLP 512, CNN Small, CNN Medium with data augmentation, VGG16-DA, mini Xception, Segmenattion, sentiment analysis) monitor training and evaluate the results.
-The script is by no means complete.
-Feel free to try to finish it, implement new models and improve it.
+The scripts are by no means complete.
+Feel free to try to finish them, implement new models and improve it.
+*Warning*: the datasets in this reprository are compresed but still large (1.2 GB).
+Be aawre of this when coloning or downloading files.

 ![Deep learning dashboard example 1](https://github.com/dl011492/Deep-Learning-Dashboard/blob/main/figures/dld_v02.png)